mAAdhaTTah/wordpress-github-sync/README.md

 1. A per-post sync fired in response to WordPress's `save_post` hook which pushes content to GitHub

 2. A sync of all changed files trigged by GitHub's `push` webhook (outbound API call)

+**:warning: Still a work in progress, but [we'd love your help](https://github.com/benbalter/wordpress-github-sync/issues) making it better. :warning:**

 ## Setup